1c3d1v3r/neatPLA/README.md

 If you want a ready assembled PCB check my Amibay sales posts TBD.
 I charge 14€ + shipping for it.

-Parts for DIY can be as low as 3$.
+Parts for DIY can be as low as 3$ per assembled board.